VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 The specific topics described in this chapter include:

 * Improvements to the way that message correlation works with the **ReservationProcessWorkflow**.
+This illustrates how aggregate instances within the bounded context can interact in a complex manner.
 * Implementing a record locator to enable a registrant to retrieve an order that was saved during a previous session.
+This illustrates adding some additional logic to the write-side that enables you to locate an aggregate instance without knowing its unique Id.
-* Adding a countdown timer to the UI to enable a registrant to track how much longer tey have to complete an order.
+* Adding a countdown timer to the UI to enable a registrant to track how much longer they have to complete an order.
+This illustrates enhancements to the write-side to support displaying rich information in the UI.
+* Supporting orders for multiple seat types simultaneously.
+For example a registrant requests five seats for pre-conference event and eight seats for the full conference.
+This adds more commplex buiness logic into the write-side.

 ## Working Definitions for this Chapter